 I got a positive result but I don’t think I ovulated.
 What’s going on?

-False positive results may occur in up to 7% of cycles, especially for women with PCOS, primary ovarian insufficiency, or other medical conditions where LH may be elevated.
+False positive results may occur in up to seven percent of cycles, especially for women with PCOS, primary ovarian insufficiency, or other medical conditions where LH may be elevated.
 If you think this could be you, talk to your doctor.

 I’ve used all the tests and followed all the instructions, but haven’t detected an LH surge yet.

 Some women don’t ovulate each cycle and so they wouldn’t see an LH surge in those months.
 Some women ovulate late in their cycle—so if you’re mid-cycle and haven’t detected a surge yet, keep testing each day until you do (and order more tests if you need them).
 It usually takes at least three to six months to figure out your own cycle patterns.
 If you’re concerned about your results, talk to your doctor.